How I’m Transforming My Rental Kitchen

 I told her that I could live with the two variations of color in the subway tile, but my daughter is a perfectionist and she cannot.
 So this project is taking a little longer than initially expected as I let her make the decision to leave it be or change it out.

 I also purchased a Simple Human trash can.
-The other one took up too much space and you had to keep it at least a foot from the wall.
+The other one took up too much space, and you had to keep it at least a foot from the wall.

 I don’t know if you’re familiar with Simple Human products.
 But they get rave reviews.
-As you see it sits right against the wall and opens fine.
+As you see, my Simple Human trash can sits right against the wall and opens fine.

-Then the day I went shopping with my birthday gift certificate to Home Goods, I found this one for $99.99.
-And I snapped it up.
-The woman working there told me they cannot keep these trash cans in stock due to their popularity.
+The day I went shopping with my birthday gift certificate to Home Goods, I found the Simple Human trash can for $99.99.
+I snapped it up.
+The woman working there told me they could not keep these trash cans in stock due to their popularity.

 The one I bought holds 45 liters and takes an “M” size trash can liner.
 I ordered those from Amazon.

-You can see above where the peel and stick tiles have yet to be added.
+You can see above where the peel-and-stick tiles have yet to be added.

 I didn’t put the red microwave back on the countertop.
-Instead now this is my cooking station on the kitchen cart I bought from World Market years ago.
+Instead, this is now my cooking station on the kitchen cart I bought from World Market years ago.

 My electric skillet is stored on top of the microwave.
 When I want to use it, I move it to the countertop.